Genital HERPES

 Genital herpes is a sexually transmitted disease (STD) caused by the herpes simplex viruses type 1 or type 2.

-Genital herpes infection is common in the United States.
-CDC estimates that, annually, 776,000 people in the United States get new herpes infections.22.
-Nationwide, 15.5 % of persons aged 14 to 49 years have HSV-2 infection.
-21 The overall prevalence of genital herpes is likely higher than 15.5% because an increasing number of genital herpes infections are caused by HSV-1.
-2 HSV-1 is typically acquired in childhood; as the prevalence of HSV-1 infection has declined in recent decades, people may have become more susceptible to genital herpes from HSV-1.
-1
+Genital herpes infection is prevalent in the United States.
+The CDC estimates that approximately 776,000 new herpes infections occur annually.
+Nationwide, 15.5% of individuals aged 14 to 49 are infected with HSV-2.
+The actual prevalence of genital herpes is likely higher than 15.5% due to an increasing number of infections caused by HSV-1.
+Typically acquired in childhood, the decline in HSV-1 infection rates over recent decades may have made people more susceptible to genital herpes from this strain.

-HSV-2 infection is more common among women than among men (20.3% versus 10.6% in 14 to 49 year olds).23 Infection is more easily transmitted from men to women than from women to men.
-HSV-2 infection is more common among non-Hispanic blacks (41.8%) than among non-Hispanic whites (11.3%).
-This disparity remains even among persons with similar numbers of lifetime sexual partners.
-For example, among persons with 2–4 lifetime sexual partners, HSV-2 is still more prevalent among non-Hispanic blacks (34.3%) than among non-Hispanic whites (9.1%) or Mexican Americans (13%).20 Most infected persons are unaware of their infection.
-In the United States, an estimated 87.4% of 14–49 year olds infected with HSV-2 have never received a clinical diagnosis.
-21
+HSV-2 infection is more common in women than in men, with rates of 20.3% for women compared to 10.6% for men in the 14 to 49 age group.
+The virus is more easily transmitted from men to women than vice versa.
+Additionally, HSV-2 is more prevalent among non-Hispanic blacks (41.8%) than non-Hispanic whites (11.3%), a disparity that persists even among individuals with similar numbers of lifetime sexual partners.
+For instance, among those with 2–4 lifetime partners, the prevalence of HSV-2 is still higher in non-Hispanic blacks (34.3%) compared to non-Hispanic whites (9.1%) or Mexican Americans (13%).
+Most individuals infected with the virus are unaware of their status, with an estimated 87.4% of 14–49-year-olds with HSV-2 in the U.S. having never received a clinical diagnosis.

-Most individuals infected with HSV-1 or HSV-2 are asymptomatic or have very mild symptoms that go unnoticed or are mistaken for another skin condition.
-As a result, 87.4% of infected individuals remain unaware of their infection.23 When symptoms do occur, they typically appear as one or more vesicles on or around the genitals, rectum or mouth.
-The average incubation period after exposure is 4 days (range, 2 to 12)5 The vesicles break and leave painful ulcers that may take two to four weeks to heal.
-Experiencing these symptoms is referred to as having an "outbreak" or episode.
+Most people infected with HSV-1 or HSV-2 are asymptomatic or experience very mild symptoms that often go unnoticed or are mistaken for another skin condition.
+Consequently, 87.4% of those infected remain unaware of their status.
+When symptoms do occur, they typically manifest as one or more vesicles on or around the genitals, rectum, or mouth.
+The average incubation period after exposure is about four days, with a range of two to twelve days.
+These vesicles can rupture, leading to painful ulcers that may take two to four weeks to heal.
+This occurrence is referred to as an "outbreak" or episode.

-Recurrent outbreaks of genital herpes are common during the first year of infection.
-Approximately half of patients who recognize recurrences have prodromal symptoms, such as mild tingling or shooting pains in the legs, hips or buttocks, which occur hours to days before the eruption of herpetic lesions.
-Symptoms of recurrent outbreaks are typically shorter in duration and less severe than the first outbreak of genital herpes.
-Although the infection can stay in the body indefinitely, the number of outbreaks tends to decrease over time.
-Recurrences and subclinical shedding are much less frequent for genital HSV-1 infection than for genital HSV-2 infection.
-7
+Recurrent outbreaks of genital herpes are common during the first year following infection.
+Approximately half of the patients who recognize recurrences report prodromal symptoms, such as mild tingling or shooting pains in the legs, hips, or buttocks, occurring hours to days before the appearance of herpetic lesions.
+Symptoms during recurrent outbreaks are generally shorter in duration and less severe than those of the initial outbreak.
+While the infection can persist in the body indefinitely, the frequency of outbreaks usually decreases over time.
+Additionally, recurrences and subclinical shedding are much less frequent for genital HSV-1 infections compared to genital HSV-2 infections.

 A herpes infection cannot be cured.
-After you become infected with HSV, the virus stays in the body for life.
-It "hides" in a certain type of nerve cell and causes more outbreaks of sores in some people.
-Recurring infections can be triggered by stress, fatigue, sunlight, or another infection, such as a cold or flu.
-Medicine can relieve symptoms and shorten the length of the outbreaks, but medicine cannot cure the infection.
+Once infected with HSV, the virus remains in the body for life, "hiding" in specific nerve cells and leading to recurrent outbreaks of sores in some individuals.
+These recurring infections can be triggered by factors such as stress, fatigue, sunlight, or other illnesses like a cold or flu.
+While medication can alleviate symptoms and reduce the duration of outbreaks, it cannot eliminate the infection.

 What are the complications of genital herpes?

-Genital herpes may cause painful genital ulcers that can be severe and persistent in persons with suppressed immune systems, such as HIV-infected persons.
-Both HSV-1 and HSV-2 can also cause rare but serious complications such as blindness, encephalitis (inflammation of the brain), and aseptic meningitis (inflammation of the linings of the brain).
-Development of extragenital lesions in the buttocks, groin, thigh, finger, or eye may occur during the course of infection.
-6
+Genital herpes can lead to painful genital ulcers that may be severe and persistent in individuals with suppressed immune systems, such as those with HIV.
+Both HSV-1 and HSV-2 can also cause rare but serious complications, including blindness, encephalitis (inflammation of the brain), and aseptic meningitis (inflammation of the membranes surrounding the brain).
+Additionally, extragenital lesions may develop in areas such as the buttocks, groin, thighs, fingers, or eyes during the infection.

 What is the link between genital herpes and HIV?